A pre-listing home inspection is an inspection for home sellers before they put their house on the market.

 Any electrical defects (for safety)

 Inexpensive, simple-to-fix items like burned out bulbs, loose doorknobs and short downspouts

 Heating problems like short cycling

 Carbon monoxide issues

 Items best left to a buyer to fix or negotiate for

 Cosmetic items that will appeal to a buyer’s specific taste

-Energy enhancements like upgrading windows
+Energy enhancements like upgrading windows or insulation

 Gutters and drainage

 These fixes are a general guideline, there are regional differences in expectations across the country and even from county to county, so your mileage may vary.
 Regardless a prelisting inspection keeps sellers in control of their fate in a way that relying on just a buyers inspection can not.